What real-life destination-based entities have taken a holistic approach to tourism management and stewardship of their destinations?

-The results of our research will be publicized in a comprehensive report for free distribution so as
+We have several more profiles of such places in the pipeline.
+We will publish each one on this site as it is completed and fact-checked.
+The results of our research will be publicized case by case and then collected in a comprehensive report for free distribution so as

 • to provide destination leaders and practitioners with successful models to adopt and adapt, and

 • to publicize the subsequent appeal of those destinations to appropriate segments of the traveling public.